 The development of Starling's scam advisory tool is heavily incentivized by the unique regulatory environment in the U.K., where since last October, banks have been required to follow a comprehensive reimbursement regime for APP fraud victims.

-Under this mandate from the Payment Systems Regulator, or PSR, regulated companies are required to reimburse most victims for APP fraud.
+Under this mandate from the Payment Systems Regulator, regulated companies are required to reimburse most victims for APP fraud.
 Crucially for institutional bottom lines, the cost of reimbursement is split equally (50%) between the sending bank and the receiving bank.

 This contrasts sharply with the U.S. landscape, where current regulations under the Electronic Fund Transfer Act, or Regulation E, do not require banks to reimburse consumers for losses due to APP fraud.